bio-tools/biohackathon2024-paper/paper/paper.md

 ## Software mentions in the scientific literature

+The mining and study of mentions of software in the scientific literature has recently received much attention.
+While specialized tools leveraging machine learning and deep-learning models exist, human curation of algorithmic outputs remains often unavoidable.
+There is still room for improvement in these models to ideally reduce the manual effort required for refining results.
+Integrating state-of-the-art NLP/NER tools into the curators' workflow is one approach to addressing this challenge.
+However, it is important to recognize the limitations of such tools and not overlook the necessity of manual work, which can be demanding.
+Apicuron [PMID338821209] is an initiative aimed at acknowledging biocurators who handle information extracted from publications by verifying, standardizing, and integrating it into dedicated databases.
+The initiative seeks to keep biocurators motivated and promote their visibility.

-The mining and study of mentions of software in the scientific literature has recenntly received much attention.
+There exists number of approaches to tackling the problem of software mentions in the scientific literature.

-Mention Apicuron?

-Erik - would you like to expand on this background?

 The Chan Zuckerberg Initiative (CZI) has produced a software mentions dataset, CZ Software Mentions [@istrate2022largedatasetsoftwarementions], where the mentions were extracted with a trained SciBERT model from several sources: the NIH PubMed Central collection and from papers provided by various publishers to the Chan Zuckerberg Initiative.

 Schindler et al. [@PMID35111920] constructed a knowledge graph from software mentions in the scientific literature, differenting different types of software, such as applications, plugins, or operating systems, and types of mention, including usage, creation and deposition.
 The bio.tools corpus built primarily from primary publications would be expected to cover all types of mention, including describing the creation and availability (deposition) of the tool, as well as some use cases (usage).